codekeyz/fullstack-quiz-app/README.md

 ### How To Use

 When you add a new Entity Model eg: `Post`, generate a migration using `dart run yaroorm create create_posts_table`.

-You can run `dart run yaroorm` to see available commands.